BiliqisO/ErrorsTask/README.md

    - Description: Uses the `revert()` statement to revert the transaction if the input `x` is not equal to 2.
    - Returns: The sum of `x` and 2.

-4. Deploy this smart contract to the Ethereum blockchain using a development environment like Remix or Truffle.
+4. Deploy this smart contract to the Ethereum blockchain using a development environment like Remix.

 5. Call the `addTwoRequire(uint x)`, `addTwoAssert(uint x)`, and `addTwoRevert(uint x)` functions with different values of `x` to observe the behavior of `require()`, `assert()`, and `revert()`.